Fody/Scalpel/README.md

 ### XUnit

- * Removes all types containing a method marked with `Xunit.Fact`.
+ * Removes all types containing an XUNit attribute.
  * Removes the Xunit reference.

 ### MSpec